Ethxmnhz/Safescan/README.md

 pip install flask

-**4. Create the Backend:**
+4. Create the Backend:

-Create a file named `app.py` in your project directory.
+Create a file named app.py in your project directory.
 This file will contain the backend code for your website.

-**app.py:**

-File structure shoud be

-malware_scan_website/
-    app.py
-    templates/
-        index.html
-    static/
-        styles.css
+app.py:

 from flask import Flask, render_template, request